mrzool/s-town/source/05-episode5.md

 Tyler: Not on my part.

 Not on my part, he says.
 For a year, Tyler and I have talked regularly, on the phone and when I come to Alabama.
 He's told me all sorts of stories, some about John, but even more just about his life.
 About the abuse his father Rodney inflicted upon him and his family when he was a kid.
 Abuse Tyler's mother and grandmother have told me about too.
 Rodney, by the way, said to me that he was not abusive.
 He used a different word.
 He said he whooped his family.
 Tyler's told me about what it was like just as he was entering high school, to have Rodney get convicted for sexually abusing a child, to have to suddenly cram with his family into his grandmother's house and have everybody at school know what was going on.
 About what it's like to have your license suspended for failing to pay a fine one time, for a minor traffic offense, and then to keep getting pulled over again and again because you have no other way to get to work in rural Alabama so you're driving without the license, and the fines keep mounting, what John called fine slavery, and so much of the money you do manage to make you have to shovel right back over to the courts or lawyers.
-About what all that does to your worldview.
+About what all that does to your world view.

 Tyler: I know I got some bad luck, I'll tell you that.
 Like I just expect the worst to happen everywhere I go and just hoping I can get surprised that it don't.